ItsEcholot/nodeTuringMachine/README.md

     - You can insert * for x to match every symbol which hasn't an explicit transition defined.
     - You can insert * for y if you inserted * for x to write the same symbol that has been read (no change).

+## Tape macros

+- BIN(*decimal number*) converts decimal number to a binary string on the tape
+- UNARY(*decimal number*) converts decimal number to an unary represantation created with l's on the tape

 For more information take a look at the provided example TMs in this repo.